-The David Eccles School of Business provides merit-based financial aid opportunities for exceptional students thanks to the generosity of individuals, corporate donors and the University.
+The Eccles School provides merit-based financial aid opportunities for exceptional students thanks to the generosity of individuals, corporate donors and the University.

 To be eligible to apply for scholarships, students must submit a complete MSIS application by the scholarship deadlines and have a minimum 550 GMAT score.
 Scholarships require a separate application that will be sent to eligible applicants with their admission decision or shortly thereafter.
 Criteria for selection of awards include demonstrated excellence in academic or professional pursuits, as assessed in your program and scholarship applications.